Allan M. Schiffman

 President / Board Member

-Allan M. Schiffman instituted and oversees CommerceNet’s investment activities and fellows program.
-He’s advisor to and a board-member for several of CommerceNet’s portfolio companies.
+Allan M. Schiffman instituted and oversaw CommerceNet’s investment activities and fellows program.
+Over the years he was advisor to and a board-member for several of CommerceNet’s portfolio companies.

 Mr. Schiffman’s engineering career spans system modeling, processor architecture, programming languages, software development tools, internet applications, and communications security.
 His current interests include secure distributed systems, user-centric authentication, privacy, and electronic commerce.
 Mr. Schiffman is sometimes called to be an expert witness and consultant in IP litigation cases.